actions-marketplace-validations/roulianinc_Rancher-CLI/README.md

 - `token`: Rancher Token for logging in.
 - `context`: Context of the project to access.
 (AKA Project ID)
 - `url`: URL of the Rancher instance.
-- `args`: Command you want to run.
+- `command`: Command you want to run.

 ## License